Even in era of offense, playoffs come down to defense

 Punter Michael Dickson’s drop-kick went way too far and Dallas receiver Cole Beasley made what might be the easiest catch ever to seal a playoff win.

-Only four of 54 attempts were successful during the regular season, an 8 percent success rate that pales in comparison to 2017’s 23 percent conversion rate when 13 of 55 onside kicks were recovered by the kicking team.
+Only four of 54 attempts were successful during the regular season, an 8 percent success rate that pales in comparison to the 23 percent conversion rate in 2017, when 13 of 55 onside kicks were recovered by the kicking team.

 Coach Pete Carroll figured Janikowski simply hurt himself trying to kick the ball as hard as he could.